PhilipBrownless/Inflo-TechTest/README.md

 # User Management Technical Exercise

-The exercise is an ASP.NET Core web application backed by Entity Framework Core, which faciliates management of some fictional users.
+The exercise is an ASP.NET Core web application backed by Entity Framework Core, which facilitates management of some fictional users.
 We recommend that you use [Visual Studio (Community Edition)](https://visualstudio.microsoft.com/downloads) or [Visual Studio Code](https://code.visualstudio.com/Download) to run and modify the application.

 **The application uses an in-memory database, so changes will not be persisted between executions.**